 The Remuneration Committee's primary responsibilities are to review the performance of the executive directors of the Company and to determine the broad policy and framework for their remuneration and the terms and conditions of their service and that of senior management (including the remuneration of and grant of options to such persons under any share scheme adopted by the Company).
-The remuneration committee comprises of James Ede-Golightly, who acts as chairman.
+The remuneration committee is chaired by James Ede-Golightly.